danielwsms/mxbai-financial-reports/README.md

 2. **Document Retrieval**: The most relevant document chunks are retrieved from the vector stores
 3. **Visual Display**: Retrieved document images are displayed in a grid layout with relevance scores
 4. **Answer Generation**: Google's Gemini model analyzes the retrieved documents and generates a precise answer

-## Example Questions

-- "What was the revenue for Q3?"
-- "Show me the cash flow statement"
-- "What are the main risk factors mentioned?"
-- "What was the net income this quarter?"